AntonyThorpe/knockoutcrud/Readme.md

 * `cancelAdd`: clears `itemForAdding`

 ### Properties added to Observable Arrays
-* `itemForAdding`: An observable for holding an addition to an observable array
+* `itemForAdding`: An observable for holding a potential addition to an observable array.

 ## Pro Tip: Updating the Server after CRUD Operations
-* Upon saving the CRUD operations, call `justRemoved`, `justAdded` and `justUpdated` on the Observable Array to provide a full set of data needed to forward to the server.
+* Upon saving the CRUD operations, call `justRemoved`, `justAdded`, and then `justUpdated` on the Observable Array to provide a full set of data needed to forward to the server.
-* Update the server as things change:
+* Or, update the server as things change:
 ```javascript
 spaceExploration.subscribe(function(newValue) {
     console.log(newValue);  // returns an array of objects with properties: index, previous (for updates) and value (current value of item)